Discover how you can get more subscribers

 Part of the appeal of some YouTube channels is the person behind them, not just the videos they produce.

-If you have a strong personal brand, it will be a lot easier to promote your content and engage with your viewers.
+If you have strong personal branding, it will be a lot easier to promote your content and engage with your viewers.

 In our post, How to Become a YouTuber, we looked at all the ways which you can enhance your personal brand.